NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/notes/layouts.md

 <a id="function:-create_layouts-1"></a>

-The nautilus_path function now follows Pattern 1 (factory pattern) like other functions
+The nautilus_path function now follows Pattern 1 (closure/wrapper pattern) like other functions

  with arguments, so no lambda is needed anymore.